ckeditor/ckeditor5/tests/manual/performance/richeditor.md

 # Performance: rich editor

-Use this editor to verify whether there's no interference between multiple features.
+Use this editor to make sure editor features do not interfere with each other.